fabsa-iscteiul/ES1-2019-EIPL-83/README.md

 * Sprint 3 (tag Fim_de_Sprint_3)

-## Bugs and non-implemented features
+## Bugs and not implemented features
 ### Bugs
 **Sprint 1**
 * Opening excel file not working properly
 * Long_method button freezes the app
 **Sprint 2**
 * Cannot compare values from excel properly
 * Custom rule input doesn't accept the desired values
+* Calculation of long method is working poorly
+* Getting values from excel doesn't always work
+**Sprint 3**
+* None were found after testing
+#### Not implemented
+**Sprint 1**
+* All buttons have action listeners
+* Possibility of visualization of excel data
+**Sprint 2**
+* Comparation of excel values
+* Calculation of feature_envy
+* Calculation of long_method
+* Custom rule full implementation
+**Sprint 3**
+* Have implemented everything we planned at the start of the project